WLTV-DT

 WLTV-DT (channel 23) is a television station in Miami, Florida, United States, serving as the local Univision outlet.
 It is one of two flagship stations of the Spanish-language network (the other being WXTV-DT in the New York City market).
 WLTV-DT is owned and operated by TelevisaUnivision alongside Hollywood, Florida–licensed UniMás station WAMI-DT (channel 69).
-The two stations share studios known as "NewsPort" (a converted studio facility that also houses Noticias Univision) on Northwest 30th Terrace in Doral; WLTV-DT's transmitter is located in Andover, Florida.
-The station also serves as the de facto Univision outlet for the West Palm Beach market.
+The two stations share studios known as "NewsPort" (a 150,000 sqft converted studio facility that also houses the global TelevisaUnivision headquarters as well as N+ Univision) on Northwest 30th Terrace in Doral; WLTV-DT's transmitter is located on NW 210th Street near Andover, Florida.
+The station also serves as the de facto Univision outlet for the West Palm Beach market, as that area does not have a Univision station of its own.

 History

 Prior history of UHF channel 23 in South Florida

 Channel 23 was initially allocated to Fort Lauderdale and was built by WFTL-TV, which went on the air on May 5, 1953, and was the first UHF station in the state of Florida.
 It was affiliated with NBC and owned by the Tri-County Broadcasting Company alongside WFTL (1400 AM).
 In 1954, it was purchased by Storer Broadcasting; in order to allow the station to move south, Storer also purchased the construction permit for WMIE-TV, an unbuilt Miami station on channel 27.
 Using WFTL-TV's assets and the Miami license location, channel 23 became WGBS-TV in December 1954 and moved to higher-power facilities the next year.

 Channel 23 struggled in an environment where most UHF viewers needed converters to see the station and competing against a VHF outlet, WTVJ (channel 4), as well as stations that had started in West Palm Beach.
 Storer's attempts to obtain the ability to apply for a VHF station or change the market to all-UHF service were denied.
 In 1956, WCKT started on channel 7 and took the NBC affiliation; WGBS-TV limped along until April 1957, when it sold its equipment and studio site to new VHF station WPST-TV (channel 10) before shutting down April 13.

 Storer retained the operating authority for channel 23 and repurchased the transmitter facility in 1964, after WPST-TV lost its license three years prior (WPST-TV's replacement, WLBW-TV, had its own studio and transmitter facilities).
 It announced plans to reactivate the station in 1966 but never followed through.